 What is the Google Summer of code?

 Google Summer of Code (GSoC) is an internship program for open-source projects.
 The program offers eligible GSoC contributors stipends to write code for open source projects over a period of 3 summer months (“flip bits, not burgers”).
 See the Google Summer of Code Main Site for general information about the Google Summer of Code program, how to apply, frequently asked general questions, and more.

-After yet another successful year as a GSoC organisation in 2021, OBF is once again a GSoC mentoring organisation this year.
+After yet another successful year as a GSoC organisation in 2021, OBF was once again a GSoC mentoring organisation in 2022.
 Interested mentors and GSoC contributors should subscribe to the OBF and GSoC mailing lists (see more on the Contact page).
 Please announce yourself, so we know who you are!
 The details of each of our project ideas are listed in this page, including potential mentors.

 Facts and links